flaxandteal/flaxandteal-website/content/team.md

 ### Ronan Lewsley | Developer

 [Ronan](https://www.linkedin.com/in/ronan-lewsley-9b1bbb199/) joined us on his placement year during university, and decided to stay at Flax &amp; Teal during his studies.
 Ronan is currently studying a degree in computer science, and has experience working with Python, Kubernetes, Java, HTML/CSS and more.

-### Hristiyana Deliyska
+### Hristiyana Deliyska | Project & Business Development Manager

 [Hristiyana](https://www.linkedin.com/in/hristiyana-deliyska-5aba5119a/) has joined Flax & Teal as our Project and Business Development Manger!
 Hristiyana has a background in economics and international relations.

+### Kamen Dimitrov | Junior Developer

+[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is our newest member of the team, joining us in 2022!
+He is currently studying Software Engineering and has experience with Java, Python, Rust and Go programming languages.